 - Protective Equipment – safety glasses, dust mask, etc.

-The first thing to do is to remove the staples from the boards.
-I have no idea why, but just about every board had staples in.
+The first thing to do when building this DIY waist high planter box is to remove the staples from the boards.
+I have no idea why, but just about every board had staples in it.

 The base is built from 3 of the 8″ wide by 6ft longboards.
 The boards are joined together using pocket hole joinery.
-This is a quick way to make really strong joints.
+Which is a quick way to make really strong joints.
 On one edge of 6ft x 8″ board, set the Kreg Jig for 3/4″ and make a pocket at 8-inch intervals.

 Then slide a second board next to the first and use a clamp to align the left edge and keep the boards together.